 The relationships we’ve seen so far – Montgolfier and his long-suffering wife (Jenny Ledell), the space hero and Marie Antoinette, a repressive regime and its guillotine – they now repeat in different times.
 So On the Eve says the same thing in half-a-dozen ways.
 And what it says is: Conformity and oppression are bad.
 True love and freedom are good.
 And anyone can be a hero.
 This is the chorus from the song, ‘In Hand’: “I hear the machines, here’s what they say, Conform, conform, obey, obey.
 I hear the machines, here’s what they say, conform, conform, obey, obey.”

 When it talks or sings like this, On the Eve can make Les Miz seem profound.
 In fact, both shows have much the same stirring spirit of youthful rebellion.
 But rebellion against who or what, exactly?
 The ‘machines’?
+Our heroic rebels are using a time machine, for pete’s sake.
 The only consistent villain is the theater troupe’s bullying manager (Gregory Lush).
-And what he hates is actors not sticking to the script.
+And what he seems to hate most is actors not sticking to the script.
 In this, he’d be joined by such tyrants as William Shakespeare, Samuel Beckett, Edward Albee, Horton Foote …

 Obviously, it’s a metaphor about life, about changing our own life scripts — a pretty well-worn metaphor.
-Pippin first brought the whole “a traveling troupe in a play-within-a-play and the actors resisting their roles as fates” idea to the Broadway musical — in 1972.
+Pippin first brought the whole “a play-within-a-play about a traveling troupe whose actors resist their roles” idea to the Broadway musical — in 1972.
 A metaphor can always be re-invigorated, of course, but consider the post-apocalyptic world, the ‘frame setting’ in On the Eve.
 It’s introduced with a big bang — the actors, it seems, are being shelled — but then it’s not really mentioned again until the very end.
 In fact, it’s never explained because it never really matters much.
-It’s mostly just a reference, a gesture toward our popular dystopian, end-of-times sensibility.
-In short, it provides dramatic atmosphere, little else.
+It’s mostly just a reference, another gesture — much like the youthful rebellion, only this time it’s a gesture toward our popular dystopian, rise-of-the-robots sensibility.
+In short, the end-times timeframe provides dramatic atmosphere, little else.

 Or consider the use of history here.
 At one point, King Louis (Ian Ferguson) gets a laugh when he consoles Marie Antoinette.
 We’ll survive, he says.
 We’re French, that’s what we do.
-Well, she may have been the French queen, but Marie was actually born the archduchess of Austria – being L’Autrichienne was one of the problems the French had with her.
+Well, Marie may have been the French queen, but she was actually born the archduchess of Austria – being L’Autrichienne was one of the problems the French people had with her.

 I know, that’s pedantic, the show is hardly relating the real history of the Montgolfiers, either, they didn’t exactly build a time machine.
-But it’s also symptomatic: There’s a carefree sloppiness with history and meaning here because, well, we’re young Americans, this is a musical, that’s what we do.
+But it’s also symptomatic: There’s a carefree sloppiness with history and meaning here because, well, we’re young Americans, this is a musical, that’s what we do, we get to posture and sing about freedom.
 Just get swept up in the cleverness and fun.